 Circumcision is a sign of obedience >>

-Israel if he believes in their God and receives circumcision as a sign of
+Israel if he believed in their God and received circumcision as a sign of

 annual sacrifice was offered through the Levitical priesthood, the application